Different Types of Machetes: 9 Most Common!

 The bill hook is an ancient and well-known style of machete commonly used for agriculture and farming.
-The hooked blade makes harvesting smaller crops easy, and handles are almost always hickory, or extremely well designed for repeated use during the day.
+The hooked blade makes harvesting smaller crops easy, and handles are almost always made of hickory, or extremely well designed for repeat use.

-Some Bill Hook machetes, also feature either a serrated or sheer cutting blade on the back of the blade.
+Some Bill Hook machetes also feature either a serrated or shear cutting blade on the back of the blade.
 This turns the hook into a knife, making it a multi-function tool of sorts.

 To get started, it’s worth thinking about how you’ll be using your machete:

 Cutting trees: If you’ll be tackling heavy branches, it’s worth considering machetes with serrated edges for extra cutting power.